SkyyySi/norsome2/modules/libraries/backend/class/README.md

 ---

-This document is released into the public domain under the [Creative Commons Zero (CC0) license](https://creativecommons.org/publicdomain/zero/1.0/) license
+This document is released into the public domain under the [Creative Commons Zero (CC0) license](https://creativecommons.org/publicdomain/zero/1.0/) license.